The Dramatic Career-Changing Aspect of Being Labeled as a Sex Offender

 Being on the Sex Offender Registry Has Consequences

-Whatever the reason for the sex offence charge, if you are convicted, you will be labelled a sexual offender.
+Whatever the reason for the sex offense charge, if you are convicted, you will be labeled a sexual offender.
 You must register and remain registered until the court orders you to do otherwise (in some cases, you may be required to stay registered for life).
-Even if your registration is only temporary, the label and its implications will stay with you.

 The following are some of the consequences you could experience: